hashicorp/terraform-provider-aws/docs/migrate-from-sdk-to-framework.md

 ## Migration Tooling

 Tooling has been created that will scaffold an existing resource into a Framework resource.
-This tool is meant to be used as a starting point but additional editing will be needed.
+This tool is meant to be used as a starting point so additional editing will be needed.

 Build: